danielrosehill/Fedora-BTRFS-Backups-Docs/docs/formatssd.md

    quit
    ```

-4. **Format as Btrfs**:
+4. **Format as BTRFS**:
    ```bash
    sudo mkfs.btrfs /dev/sdc1
    ```

-This will format your SSD as a Btrfs filesystem with a single partition named "Backups."
+This will format your SSD as a BTRFS filesystem with a single partition named "Backups."